DistributedCollective/zero/README.md

 - `packages/lib-ethers/` - [ethers](https://github.com/ethers-io/ethers.js)-based middleware that can read Zero state and send transactions
 - `packages/lib-react/` - Components and hooks that React-based apps can use to view Zero contract state
 - `packages/providers/` - Subclassed Ethers providers used by the frontend
-- `packages/contracts/` - The backend development folder, contains the Hardhat project, contracts and tests
+- `packages/contracts/` - The backend development folder that contains the Hardhat project, contracts, and tests
 - `packages/contracts/contracts/` - The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `packages/contracts/tests/` - Python test suite for the system.
 Tests run in Brownie
 - `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Zero operations under various scenarios
 - `packages/contracts/fuzzTests/` - Echidna tests, and naive "random operation" tests
-- `packages/contracts/migrations/` - contains Hardhat script for deploying the smart contracts to the blockchain
+- `packages/contracts/migrations/` - contains the Hardhat script for deploying the smart contracts to the blockchain
 - `packages/contracts/utils/` - external Hardhat and node scripts - deployment helpers, gas calculators, etc
 - `packages/contracts/mathProofs/` - core mathematical proofs of Zero properties, and a derivation of the scalable Stability Pool staking formula

-Backend development is done in the Hardhat framework, and allows Zero to be deployed on the Hardhat EVM network for fast compilation and test execution.
+Backend development is done in the Hardhat framework and allows Zero to be deployed on the Hardhat EVM network for fast compilation and test execution.

 ### Branches

-As of 18/01/2021, the current working branch is `main`. `master` is out of date.
+As of 18/01/2021, the current working branch is `main`.
+The`master` branch is out of date.

 ## ZERO Token Architecture

 The Zero system incorporates a secondary token, ZERO.
 This token entitles the holder to a share of the system revenue generated by redemption fees and issuance fees.

 To earn a share of system fees, the ZERO holder must stake their ZERO in a staking contract.

-Zero also issues ZERO to Stability Providers, in a continous time-based manner.
+Zero also issues ZERO to Stability Providers in a continuous time-based manner.

 The ZERO contracts consist of:

 `ZEROStaking.sol` - the staking contract, containing stake and unstake functionality for ZERO holders.
-This contract receives rBTC fees from redemptions, and ZUSD fees from new debt issuance.
+This contract receives rBTC fees from redemptions and ZUSD fees from new debt issuance.

-`CommunityIssuance.sol` - This contract handles the issuance of ZERO tokens to Stability Providers as a function of time.
-It is controlled by the `StabilityPool`.
+`CommunityIssuance.sol` - This contract handles the issuance of ZERO tokens to Stability Providers as a function of time, and it is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 30 million ZERO - the “community issuance” supply.
 The contract steadily issues these ZERO tokens to the Stability Providers over time.

 `ZEROToken.sol` - This is the ZERO ERC20 contract.
-It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Zero admin address, a regular RSK address controlled by the project company Zero AG. **Note that the Zero admin address has no extra privileges and does not retain any control over the Zero protocol once deployed.**
+It has a hard cap supply of 100 million and, during the first year, restricts transfers from the Zero admin address, a regular RSK address controlled by the project company Zero AG. **Note that the Zero admin address has no extra privileges and does not retain any control over the Zero protocol once deployed.**

 ### ZERO Lockup contracts and token vesting

-Some ZERO is reserved for team members and partners, and is locked up for one year upon system launch.
-Additionally, some team members receive ZERO vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.
+Some ZERO is reserved for team members and partners and is locked up for one year upon system launch.
+Additionally, some team members receive ZERO vested monthly, which is transferred directly to their lockup contract during the first year.

 In the first year after launch: